Peter Tobin: Dinah McNicol murder

-Dinah McNicol, an 18-year-old sixth former from Tillingham, Essex, was last seen alive on 5 August 1991, hitchhiking home with a male friend from a music festival in Liphook, Hampshire.
-While hitchhiking, they accepted a lift from a male subject.
-Her friend was dropped off at Junction 8 of the M25, near Reigate, while McNicol stayed in the car with the driver.
+Dinah McNicol, an eighteen-year-old sixth former from Tillingham, Essex, was last seen alive on 5 August 1991, hitchhiking home with a male friend from a music festival at Liphook in Hampshire.
+While hitchhiking, they accepted a lift from a man.
+McNicol's friend was dropped off at Junction 8 of the M25, near Reigate, while McNicol stayed in the car with the driver.
 She was never seen again.
-After her disappearance, regular withdrawals were made from her building society account at cash machines in Hampshire and Sussex, out of character for McNicol, who had told friends and family that she intended to use the money to travel or further her education.
+After her disappearance, regular withdrawals were made from her building society account at cash machines in Hampshire and Sussex.
+This was out of character for McNicol, who had told friends and family that she intended to use the money to travel or further her education.

 In late 2007, Essex Police reopened the investigation into McNicol's disappearance, following new leads.
 On 16 November 2007, a second body was found at 50 Irvine Drive in Margate, later confirmed by police to be that of McNicol.
 On 1 September 2008, the Crown Prosecution Service served a summons on Tobin's solicitors, accusing him of her murder.
-This new trial began in June 2009, but was postponed and the jury discharged in the following month after the judge ruled that Tobin was not fit to stand trial pending surgery.
+This new trial began in June 2009 but was postponed and the jury discharged in the following month after the judge ruled that Tobin was not fit to stand trial pending surgery.

 The case resumed on 14 December 2009 at Chelmsford Crown Court.
 On 16 December, after the defence had offered no evidence, a jury found Tobin guilty of McNicol's murder after deliberating for less than fifteen minutes, and Tobin subsequently received his third life sentence.